 Zeroth law of thermodynamics.
 If body A is in thermal equilibrium with body B, and B is also in thermal equilibrium with C, then A is necessarily in thermal equilibrium with C.

 This is equivalent to saying that thermal equilibrium obeys a transitive mathematical relation.
 Since we define equality of temperature as the condition of thermal equilibrium, then this law is necessary for the complete definition of temperature.
 It ensures that if a thermometer (body B) indicates that body A and C give the same thermometer reading, then they bodies A and C are at the same temperature.

 RELATED REFERENCESArons, Arnold B. A Guide to Introductory Physics Teaching.
 Wiley, 1990.

 Arons, Arnold B. Teaching Introductory Physics.
 Wiley, 1997.

 Iona, Mario.
 The Physics Teacher.
 Regular column, titled "Would You believe?", which documents and discusses errors and misleading statements in physics textbooks.

 Swartz, Clifford and Thomas Miner.
 Teaching Introductory Physics, A Sourcebook.
 American Institute of Physics, 1997.

-Symbols, Units and Nomenclature in Physics.
+Symbols, Units, Nomenclature and Fundamental Constants in Physics.
 From Document U.I.P 11 (S.U.N.
 65-3) International Union of Pure and Applied Physics.
 Contained in the Handbook of Chemistry and Physics, The Chemical Rubber Company.
+Online PDF.